What is alignment?

 An alignment error is when the Matterport Capture app cannot align the current scan to your previous scans.
 In this case, Matterport Capture will immediately tell you something is wrong.

 To recover from an alignment error, reduce the distance from a previously completed scan by half and try again.

 If this doesn’t work, delete the previously completed scan and scan over that spot again.
 Repeat this process of deleting and rescanning until you have recovered alignment.

 A misalignment is when the Matterport Capture app thinks it aligned the scan, but it actually placed the scan in the wrong spot.
 For this reason, there is unfortunately no error message available.

 For example, scan 7 was placed between scan 5 and scan 6 in the app.
 However, in real life scan 7 was where the orange circle is.
 Scan 7 was a misalignment.

-Misalignments can cause problems when the model is processed.
+Misalignments can cause navigation problems after the model is processed.
 Misalignments can also stack on each other.
-Too many misalignments can make it unusable.
+Too many misalignments can make the model unusable.

 Misalignments can be easy to miss if you have been scanning for several hours.